 It is expected that general education coursework be completed at Warren Wilson College.
 Once a student enrolls, a maximum of two (2) additional General Education courses may be taken at another college or university.
 For courses taken elsewhere, academic credit per course per area may be no less than three semester hours.
 Students seeking to earn general education credit by taking coursework at another institution must obtain prior approval from the Registrar's Office.

-Degree Candidacy: A student becomes a candidate for the degree with the submission of the Senior Letter, departmental certification that requirements have been completed, Work Program Office approval, and Service Program Office approval of the candidate's service project.
+Degree Candidacy: A student becomes a candidate for the degree with the submission of the Senior Letter and a completed degree audit through the Office of the Registrar.

-2.3 Academic Policies and Regulations
+2.6 - Academic Policies and Regulations